simoneburch/config-onprem-ad/README.md

 - Make sure to use the same resource group and VNet that the DC-1 VM is using
 - Check that both VMs are in the same VNet by clicking on the "Virtual Machines" in the Azure Portal <br />
 <br />
-**PLEASE NOTE: the DC-1 vnet may take a few minutes to load before you can select it.
-Just be patient or refresh the page until that option is available to choose. <br />
+**PLEASE NOTE: the DC-1 VNet may take a few minutes to load before you can select it.
+Just be patient or refresh the page until that option is available to choose from. <br />
 <br />
 <br />